mraljabari/rest-api-wpu/README.md

 Chapter 1.
 What is API.<br>
 Chapter 2.
 What is REST and HTTP.<br>
 Chapter 3.
 What is JSON and create simple rest-api made with JSON, PHP, JavaScript.<br>
 Chapter 4.
-Working with JSON
+Working with JSON.<br>
 Chapter 5.
-What is API Public.<br>
+What is Public API.<br>
 ...
 <hr>
 *in folder "latihanMenu" there is a simple project landing page with PHP and JS about Pizza Menu